Sedimentation in a fluid¶

 Exercise:

-to average the velocity along the z-directionsampling_delta_*
+• use n_z_bins=1 to average the velocity along the z-direction

-and 0.5 * spacing
+• for sampling_delta_* and sampling_offset_*, use spacing and 0.5 * spacing respectively

 obs_lb_vel = espressomd.observables.LBVelocityProfile(